Backbone81/membership/README.md

   dropped out of our member list.
 Depending on a configuration, bootstrap members could be re-added regularly again under the assumption that the bootstrap members are always there.
 If bootstrap members are ephemeral, this should be disabled.
-- Replace the roundtriptime.Tracker sort implementation with a quick select implementation for faster results.
 - Use timeouts for the tcp transports.
+- Align code with linter

 ### Nice to Have

 - We might want to separate gossip count from suspect timeout
-- Serialize the current state on shutdown and allow that state to be re-used during startup.
-- Should the FromBuffer functions return the remaining buffer to make it easier and less error-prone to work with?
-- Make sure we provide enough context for all error returns.
-- Check if we really need to use panic anywhere.
-- The tests for messages are very repeating.
-Look into re-using code.
-- The message setup in the message tests are quite repetitive.
-We should consolidate them.
 - Introduce jitter into the scheduler to avoid spikes in network traffic.
-- Regularly log the statistical information about ping chance and time until all know about gossip
 - Do a TCP ping when the UDP ping times out for networks which do not correctly route UDP.
+- Replace the roundtriptime.Tracker sort implementation with a quick select implementation for faster results.